mehulagg/gitlab_test/doc/administration/job_artifacts.md

 DANGER: **Danger:**
 In a multi-server setup you must either enable the incremental logging feature or use a shared drive for the job logs location.
-Otherwise, job logs will disappear or not be saved during the archive process.
+Otherwise, job logs will disappear or not be saved.

 [Read more about using object storage with GitLab](object_storage.md).